 Players can choose from six different character classes in the game: Barbarian, Necromancer, Wizard, Monk, Demon Hunter, and Crusader.
-Each class employs various weapons and specialises in various combat styles.
+Each class employs various weapons and specializes in various combat styles.
 The type of enemy loot drops also depends on the class chosen – and thankfully, players can effectively switch classes without losing progress thanks to a pretty rewarding class fluidity system.

 Players can start allocating points in different class systems to accommodate different playing styles.
 Sticking to one class, on the other hand, is ultimately more rewarding because players can assist them in gaining mastery and reaching higher skill levels.
 Players can choose up to five classes separately, but each class requires them to start from scratch.
 If players want to play PvP later, having different class characters allows them to easily switch characters to adapt their playstyle to opposing players' characters.

 Class fluidity is important to RPG players, and the fact that there is a small penalty for being as fluid as possible is a good way to encourage players to stay with their class.
 The classes themselves are distinct enough in terms of gameplay and personality.